tidyverse/tidyverse.org/content/blog/httr2-1-0-0/index.md

 </div>

-However, this will almost always be 200, because httr2 automatically follows redirects (values in the 300s) and turns HTTP errors (values in the 400s and 500s) into errors.
-The following example shows what this looks like using a example endpoint that throws the returns the request status:
+However, this will almost always be 200, because httr2 automatically follows redirects (values in the 300s) and turns HTTP failures (values in the 400s and 500s) into R errors.
+The following example shows what this looks like using an example endpoint that returns a response with the status defined in the URL:

 <div class="highlight">